Jury convicts Chicago police officer of murder in 2014 shooting of black teen

 The conviction on the lesser charge of second-degree murder suggests the jury credited Van Dyke’s claim that he believed there was a threat but found his belief was unreasonable.

+The 12-person jury, which included one black member, began deliberations on Thursday afternoon.

 A dashboard camera video, released more than a year after the Oct.
-20, 2014, shooting in response to a Freedom of Information Act lawsuit filed by a journalist, showed police gunning down McDonald who fell to the ground.
+20, 2014, shooting, showed police gunning down McDonald who fell to the ground.

-Van Dyke, who could be sentenced to life in prison, is the first Chicago police officer to face a murder charge for an on-duty incident in decades.

-The video of McDonald’s shooting sparked days of protests in Chicago, led to the dismissal of the city’s police superintendent and calls for Chicago Mayor Rahm Emanuel resignation.
+The video sparked days of protests in Chicago, led to the dismissal of the city’s police superintendent and calls for Chicago Mayor Rahm Emanuel to resign.

-Van Dyke, who faces life in prison, was the first Chicago police officer to be charged with murder for an on-duty incident in decades.

-Illinois state judge Vincent Gaughan oversaw the trial in Cook County circuit court.

-During the three-week trial, prosecutors repeatedly showed the dashboard camera video, arguing to jurors that it clearly showed McDonald, who was carrying a knife, was not moving toward Van Dyke at the time the officer began shooting.
+During the three-week trial, prosecutors repeatedly showed the dashboard camera video, arguing that it clearly showed McDonald was not moving toward Van Dyke at the time the officer began shooting.

 Van Dyke testified in his own defense, saying he feared for his safety and fired because McDonald was advancing on him.
 Both the officer and his lawyers argued that the video, which was taken from the side, did not reflect the incident from his perspective.